 The Big Change

 So here is what I am going to do.
 I have already removed the existing wood rails (read here).
 In their place I will be extending the existing chine flats on the bottom of the hull.
 These extensions will start all the way up at the bow, taper out to about 3″ wide mid ship, and end up being 14″ wide in the stern.
-This will effectively turn the bottom of the boat into something more like a standard planning hull with a transom.
+This will effectively turn the bottom of the boat into something more like a standard planning hull.